Ramanathan03/Issue-tracker/README.md

 ### Testing
 [![Build Status](https://travis-ci.org/Ramanathan03/Issue-tracker.svg?branch=master)](https://travis-ci.org/Ramanathan03/Issue-tracker)

 For testing I used Travis and django testcase.
-In django testcase I tested the ticket app and home page  and the ticket form those testedare gave what I excepted I mean those tested are passed.
+In django testcase I tested every single app and few other views and forms. for examples,

+**tested_add_issue_form** Reason for these test is to check the add issue form cannot be created only with title I mean the user have to fill the every single field.
+Result: these test is passed.

+**tested_search_view_and_index_page** reason for tested these to check the url is occured and to see that both views are using right templates. result:These test are passed

 Another way I tested the website acted like user to check the functionality is working